-The Pieps DSP Pro had one of the longer maximum ranges in our review.
-We thought that the DPS Pro had around 6-10 more meters of range than the older yellow Pieps DSP and it has around 3-6 more meters of range than the DSP Sport.
-It didn't have quite as much range as our OutdoorGearLab Editors' Choice the Mammut Pulse Barryvox, but it was close.
+The Pieps DSP Pro had one of the longer maximum ranges in our review, having approximately 6-10 meters of range on the older Pieps DSP and 3-6 more meters on the DSP Sport.
+It didn't have quite as much range as our OutdoorGearLab Editors' Choice the Mammut Barryvox S, but it was close.
 Its range was close but just a little better than our other OutdoorGearLab Top Pick the Ortovox S1+.

 Ease of Finding a Single Victim

 The interface is well labeled and easy to use.
 The DSP Pro has five directional arrows that will help you stay on the flux-line.
 The DSP Pro also has one of the fastest processors of any of the products we tested, allowing us to move more quickly than with most.
 The only model that we though had a marginally faster processor during single victim real world testing was the BCA Tracker 2.

 Ease of Use in Fine Search

 We define fine search five meters before bracketing.
 The fine search is where the difference in processing speed is the most apparent and the Pieps DSP Pro's processor speed shines here.
 It has a quick and easy to understand.
 One feature that the Pieps DSP Pro had that several other higher-end models had is a feature that told you to turn around if you weren't paying close enough attention to the numbers.

 Ease Of Use In Multiple Burial Situations